| SHOCKER SFT ELECTRONICS & PRESSURE SETTING | |

 Adjusting your Dwell:

-Dwell is the name for the amount of time the solenoid remains open, which is the approximate amount of time the bolt will remain forward, which is the amount of time pressurized air will be released to fire the paintball.
-Because of this, increases in dwell generally cause increases in velocity, and vice-versa (however there are working limits to this).
-Dwell can effect a number of things, including but not limited to, velocity, consistency, efficiency, and maximum rate of fire.
+In brief, dwell is the name for the amount of time the marker will open the valve to release pressure and fire the ball.
+Because of this, increases in dwell generally cause increases in velocity, and decreases generally cause lower velocity (however there are working limits to this).
+Dwell can affect a number of other things, including but not limited to velocity, consistency, efficiency, and maximum rate of fire.

 1. Lower the dwell to the minimum setting (or an extremely low setting, such as 12 chirps or 6 milliseconds).

 2. Gradually increase dwell until the marker begins to fully cycle.
-When the marker has trouble cycling, the sound of the bolt firing will be muffled and sound erratic, denoting inconsistencies.
-When you reach the point where it fully cycles, the marker will sound loud on each shot you take, with minimal sound difference between the shots (inconsistencies can be caused by other things, such as the reg, please note).
+You will know this time because, when the marker has trouble cycling, the sound of the bolt firing will be muffled and sound erratic, denoting inconsistencies.
+When you reach the point where it fully cycles, the marker will sound loud on each shot fired, with minimal sound difference between the shots (inconsistencies can be caused by other things, such as the reg, please note).

 3. Once the Shocker is fully cycling, increase the dwell another 8-12 chirps (2-3 milliseconds), and that will be your dwell setting.

-Please note that these are only suggestions, they will work okay for most guns, but on others they might be as much as completely wrong!
+Also please note that these are only suggestions, they will work okay for most guns, but not on all.
 These are only starting points for further fine-tuning of the marker, which you can do on your own (I can't tune your gun through e-mail...that's what the website is for).
-If you don't wish to fine-tune your marker (many people simply don't want to bother) then these settings will often work perfectly fine.
+If you don't wish to fine-tune your marker, which many people simply don't, then these settings will often work perfectly fine.

 Bolt kit: |